the-virtual-brain/tvb-inversion/README.md

 # TVB INVERSION

-Module capable to compute inference for TVB simulator parameters.
+Module capable to compute inference for TVB simulator parameters, based on the SBI library.

 ### API